Ganrokh/100-days-of-code/log.md

 **Thoughts:** I need more practice with event variables.
 I also haven't fully wrapped my head around computed and watch properties yet.
 I think I fully understand watchers, but I'm not quite sure about computed and how it differs from methods.

 I won't have much time to code over the next few days.
 However, I will be reading the Vue documentation whenever I have time.

+### Day 78: Tuesday, April 2nd, 2019

+**Today's Progress:** Continued learning the basics of Vue, understood computed properties better, learned how to use CSS with Vue.

+**Thoughts:** I'm struggling with CSS quite a bit.
+Max's course had a thorough unit covering using CSS with Vue.
+I watched it, and I coded along.
+However, when I started to do the exercises at the end, nothing I was doing was working, even though I was sure I typed everything correctly.
+I don't know what's wrong.
+Was I misinterpreting what Max was doing?
+Maybe I just need to come back tomorrow with fresh eyes.